svycal/slim_logger/README.md

 A logger implementation to replace the default `Phoenix.Logger`.

-This is a fork of `Phoenix.Logger` designed to produce slimmer single-line log entries for requests.
+This is a fork of `Phoenix.Logger` designed to produce slimmer, single-line log entries for requests.
+At the moment, only standard request logs have been slimmed down.

 ## Installation